-Fig. \ref{bhmh} displays our results for the black-hole mass $ \log_{10} M_{BH} $ vs. the halo mass $ \log_{10} M_h $.
+Fig. \ref{bhmh} displays our results for the black hole mass $ \log_{10} M_{BH} $ vs. the halo mass $ \log_{10} M_h $.
 We see that $ M_{BH} $ is a {\bf two-valued} function of $ M_h $.
 For each value of $ M_h $ there are two possible values for $ M_{BH} $ which are quite close to each other.
 This two-valued dependence on $ M_h $ is a direct consequence of the dependence of $ M_h $ on $ A $ shown in Fig. \ref{amh}.
-The branch-points on the left in Fig.\ref{bhmh}, correspond to the minimal galactic halo mass $ M_h^{min} $ eq.(\ref{bhmhmin}) when the central supermassive black-hole is present.
-At {\bf fixed} $ \xi_0 $, as shown in Fig. \ref{bhmh}, the central black-hole mass $ M_{BH} $ {\bf scales} with the halo mass $ M_h$ as
+The branch-points on the left in Fig.\ref{bhmh}, correspond to the minimal galactic halo mass $ M_h^{min} $ eq.(\ref{bhmhmin}) when the central supermassive black hole is present.
+At {\bf fixed} $ \xi_0 $, as shown in Fig. \ref{bhmh}, the central black hole mass $ M_{BH} $ {\bf scales} with the halo mass $ M_h$ as

 where $ D(\xi_0) $ is an increasing function of $ \xi_0 $.
 We plot in Fig. \ref{mht0} the halo galaxy mass $ \log_{10} M_h $ vs. the galaxy temperature $ \log_{10} T_0/{\rm K} $.
 The halo mass $ M_h $ grows when $ T_0 $ increases.
 Colder galaxies are smaller.
 Warmer galaxies are larger.
-We see at the branch-points in Fig. \ref{mht0} the minimal galaxy temperature $ T_0^{min} $ eq.(\ref{bhtmin}) when a supermassive black-hole is present.
+We see at the branch-points in Fig. \ref{mht0} the minimal galaxy temperature $ T_0^{min} $ eq.(\ref{bhtmin}) when a supermassive black hole is present.

-We find galaxy solutions with central black-holes for arbitrarily small values of $ \xi_0 > 0 $ and correspondingly arbitrarily small central BH mass.
+We find galaxy solutions with central black holes for arbitrarily small values of $ \xi_0 > 0 $ and correspondingly arbitrarily small central BH mass.
 There is no minimal central BH mass.
 The only minimal central BH mass possibility is zero (for $\xi = 0$).